 Just one good long-tail keyword can make a big difference in raising the profile of your business – and increasing demand for your products and services.

 In 2009, the company River Pools and Spas was going through hard times.
 The owner, Marcus Sheridan, tried several methods to attract new customers but nothing seemed to work.
 So he decided to take a new approach.
 He cut his marketing budget and focused on creating quality content in the form of blog posts and videos to reach his target audience who wanted to buy a pool.

-First up, he did a quick keyword analysis and identified long-tail keywords that were specific to his business, for example "How much does a fiberglass pool cost".
-With this information, he then published a blog post to attract the attention of his target group and add value to his website.
+First, he did a quick keyword analysis and identified long-tail keywords that were specific to his business.
+Such as "how much does a fiber optic pool cost".
+He then published a blog post with this information to attract the attention of his target audience and add value to his website.

 The post How much will my fiberglass pool really cost? generated nearly $1.7 million in sales for River Pools and Spas.

 Affiliate marketing allows companies to harness the power of influencers, experts and podcasts to promote their products for a commission.
 With the rise of social media marketing, affiliate marketing has become increasingly popular.
 Spending is expected to reach $8.2 billion by 2022.

 There are several options open to you if you want to use affiliate marketing to generate leads.
 You could join an affiliate network that helps you manage your affiliate program and connects you with publishers and creatives in your niche industry, for example.